hyunwoongko/openchat/README.md

 ```
 user : Hello.
 bot : How are you?
-user : I'm good. how about you?
+user : I'm great. it is a nice day.
-bot : Good, you?
-user : Me too.
 bot : That's good.
+user : Who is CEO of Apple?
+bot : Steve Jobs.
+user : /clear
+bot : history cleared.
 user : /exit
 bot : bye.
 ```